 Row and column separators may not always be necessary, as they can add more visual clutter to the table.
 If you prefer to add separators to the table, use a light color that doesn’t clash with the text color to maintain focus on the information instead of the table itself.

 Use color, bolding, or icons to highlight key features or differences between the options.
-This will help the reader quickly identify the most important information.
+This will help the reader quickly identify the most important information:

 Consider giving the user the option to only show the differences.
 By hiding the attributes that are the same across the board, it makes the comparison process much easier for users.

 Using graphics, images, or icons can help illustrate the information and make the table more visually appealing.
-This can also help break up the text and make it easier to scan.
+This can also help break up the text and make it easier to scan:

 Keep your visuals simple and easy to identify.
 Effective iconography is universally understood by audiences from any background.

-Here are some best practices to follow to ensure that your comparison table is fully accessible.
+By building accessibility into the table, everyone can consume the same information, leading to a higher potential for conversion.
+Here are some best practices to follow to ensure that your comparison table is fully accessible:

 By following these best practices, businesses can ensure that their comparison tables are navigable for people with disabilities.
 This not only helps to improve accessibility but also ensures that all users have an equal opportunity to make informed decisions based on the information provided.